geo-martino/aiorequestful/docs/guides/timer.rst

 :py:class:`.PowerCeilingTimer`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Increases time value by raising the current value to a given ``exponent`` until a maximum value is reached.
+Increases timer value by raising the current value to a given ``exponent`` until a maximum value is reached.

 .. literalinclude:: scripts/timer.py
    :language: Python